LLatrieval: LLM-Verified Retrieval for Verifiable Generation: Introduction

-However, the widely used retrievers become the bottleneck of the entire pipeline and limit the overall performance.
-Specifically, although the dense retrievers have achieved a series of state-of-the-art results in various scenarios~\citep{dpr,ar2,instructor}, they are significantly less capable than LLMs~\citep{gpt3,palm} since they usually have much fewer parameters.
-Meanwhile, they have not been demonstrated to scale well to the size of LLMs and achieve comparable capabilities.
-Since the quality of supporting documents highly depends on the used retriever, which is significantly weaker than the LLM, it becomes the entire pipeline's bottleneck.
-On the one hand, the supporting documents serve as knowledge supplement to help the LLM generate the correct answer.
-On the other hand, the answer's verifiability relies on the supporting documents.
-So, if the retriever does not correctly find the relevant documents, it is challenging for the LLM to output the answer which is both correct and verifiable through the documents.
-In the typical pipeline, the LLM usually receives the retrieval result in a passive manner.
-The LLM can not provide feedback to the low-quality retrieval even if the LLM is capable of identifying that the retrieved documents are irrelevant to the question.
-These make the retrieval overshadow the LLM's excellent ability and limit the overall performance.
+However, the widely used retrievers become the bottleneck of the entire pipeline and limit the overall performance~\citep{context_filtering_for_rag,making_rag_robust_to_irrelevant_context}.
+Specifically, although the dense retrievers have achieved a series of state-of-the-art results in various scenarios~\citep{dpr,ar2,instructor}, their capabilities are substantially inferior to LLMs~\citep{gpt3,palm}, since they usually have much fewer parameters, and have not been demonstrated to scale well to the size of LLMs~\citep{gpt3} and achieve comparable capabilities.
+If the retriever does not correctly find the supporting documents, it is challenging for the LLM to output the answer which is both correct and verifiable.
+In the typical pipeline, the LLM usually receives the retrieval result in a passive manner and can not provide feedback to the low-quality retrieval even if it is capable of identifying that the retrieved documents are irrelevant to the question.
+These make the retrieval overshadow the LLM's remarkable abilities and limit the overall performance.

 To address these limitations, we propose the framework of \textbf{LLatrieval} (\textbf{L}arge \textbf{La}nguage Model Verified Re\textbf{trieval}), shown in Figure~\ref{fig:our_method_overview}, where the LLM fully provides feedback to the retrieval and augments it by the verify-update iteration: 1) Retrieval Verification: The LLM verifies whether the retrieval result can support answering the give question.
-For examples whose documents fail the verification, we will update their documents and thus avoid low-quality retrieval.
+For questions whose documents fail the verification, we will update their documents and thus avoid low-quality retrieval.
 2) Retrieval Update: The LLM updates and improves the retrieval result.
-Specifically, we propose Progressive Selection and Missing-info Query to let the LLM progressively scan document candidates and supplement missing information to facilitate better verifiable generation.
+Specifically, we propose Progressive Selection and Missing-Info Query to let the LLM progressively scan document candidates and supplement missing information to facilitate better verifiable generation.
 Through the verify-update iteration, the LLM can iteratively refine the retrieval result until it verifies that the retrieved documents can support answering the given question, and thus generate both correct and verifiable answers.